Table Of Contents

 Take The Next Step: Understand Your Azure Unit Costs, Like Cost Per Customer, With CloudZero

-CloudZero’s cloud cost Intelligence approach helps you collect, monitor, and understand your unit economics, with granular, actionable insights like cost per customer, per feature, per product, per team, per project, and per environment.
+CloudZero’s cloud cost Intelligence approach helps you collect, monitor, and understand your unit economics, with granular, actionable insights like cost per customer, feature, product, team, project, and environment.

 For simpler chargebacks, showbacks, cost allocations, and forecasting, CloudZero accurately maps your Azure costs to the exact people, products, and processes that generated them — all without endless tagging.

-Also, CloudZero monitors cost-related metrics, traces, and events in real-time and alerts engineers and FinOps teams of any issues before they become costly problems.
+CloudZero also monitors cost-related metrics, traces, and events in real time and alerts engineers and FinOps teams of any issues before they become costly.

-to see for yourself how CloudZero customers make smarter decisions, like pricing their products profitably, knowing the most profitable customer segments to target, and increasing their gross margins with cloud cost intelligence.
+to see how CloudZero customers make smarter decisions, like pricing their products profitably, knowing the most profitable customer segments to target, and increasing their gross margins with cloud cost intelligence.